 With this trick, they can place their sales pages on Amazon and your company (or even your price tracking software, if you’re using one that isn’t great) might not catch it — because while you’re scanning the marketplace for your ASINs, they’re selling your products on Amazon in broad daylight because they’ve made up their own ASIN.

-- Tweaking your products’ details on their sales pages, to lure customers from competitors also selling your products.
+- Tweaking a manufacturer’s product details on their sales pages, to lure customers from competitors also selling the same products.

 Unauthorized resellers of your products on Amazon know the sales listings they’re creating on the marketplace will be going up against competitors (your authorized resellers, in most cases) who are selling the exact same products.